oie-mines-paristech/ADEME_scenarios_premise/README.md

   * geothermal :electricity production, deep geothermal
   * mix_gas_chp heat and power co-generation, natural gas, conventional power plant, 100MW electrical, FR

-Ways of improvement (not mandatory to do, see later if time) :
-1. generate data (we have the inventories)
- * nuclear electricity : find a proxy to disagregate data btw PWR and EPR ? (!
-Flamanville)
-2. We have data, which inventories shall we use ?
- * PV not disagregated for now. level 1 : roof / ground.
-Level 2 : roof large / roof small ; ground fixed / ground tracker
- * fixed vs floating wind = offshore total

 \
 Markets created